 The below structure outlines the proposed modules for this programme.
 Module specifications provide full details about the aims and objectives of each module, what you will study and how the module is assessed.

-There is a one-week orientation period that includes an introduction to studying at the School and the Royal Veterinary College, followed by four compulsory modules:
+There is a one-week orientation period that includes an introduction to studying at the London School of Hygiene & Tropical Medicine and the Royal Veterinary College, followed by four compulsory modules:

 - Foundations of One Health (RVC)

 - One Health: Situation Analysis and Systems Thinking (RVC)

 - Medical Anthropology and Public Health (LSHTM)